Coherent-Partners/spark-ts-sdk/docs/batches.md

 ### Returns

-The method returns a batch `Pipeline` object that can be used to perform subsequent actions on the batch pipeline.
+The method returns a batch `Pipeline` object that can be used to perform subsequent actions on the pipeline.

-Apart from the convenience of not having to specify the batch ID repeatedly, some other perks of using this object include the ability to build statistics and insights about the batch pipeline.
+Apart from the convenience of not having to specify the batch ID repeatedly, some other perks of using this object include the ability to build statistics and insights about the pipeline usage.
 For instance, if you've built a mechanism for repeatedly pushing and pulling data, you may retrieve details such as the total number of records processed, the state of the pipeline, and so on.